aboalfazlH/developlab/README.md

 🔃: In Progress; ✅: Completed; ❌: Cancelled
 * Blog ✅
 * User System ✅
-* Login and Registration with Google, Microsoft, GitHub, etc. 🔃
+* Login and Registration with GitHub ✅
 * Q&A 🔃
 * Git Repository Creation 🔃
 * Collaboration System and User Projects 🔃